-\textit{Method} -- The CQS training can be decomposed in the following main steps. \begin{itemize} \item \textbf{Step 1:} Generate multiple parameterized quantum states $\ket{\psi_j(\theta_j)}$ based on the alternating operator ansatz, where each state is independently parameterized by $\theta_j$.
-Then, optimize the parameters for each quantum state independently by measuring the loss function and variational updates. \item \textbf{Step 2:} Combine the generated quantum states classically as in $\ket{\psi_{\text{combined}}} = \sum_{i=1}^{N} c_i \ket{\psi(\theta_i)}$, where $c_i\in\mathbb{C}$ are classical coefficients determined given the optimized parameters from Step 1. \item \textbf{Step 3:} Use an ansatz tree to navigate different combinations of variational states.
-The ansatz tree is extended by adding basis functions coming from a higher step in a Krylov space hierarchy when adding more terms in the alternating operator ansatz, where the next basis functions to be added are selected by the criterion of having the largest gradient with respect to the loss function. \item Next, Steps 1-3 are repeated until convergence. \end{itemize} For more details on the training procedure, we refer to the original work.
+\textit{Method} -- The CQS training can be decomposed in the following main steps. \begin{itemize} \item \textbf{Step 1:} Define a set of quantum states $\ket{\psi_j}$ by corresponding sequences of the circuits that define $A$. \item \textbf{Step 2:} Combine the generated quantum states classically as in $x_{\text{combined}} = \sum_{i=1}^{N} c_i \ket{\psi(\theta_i)}$, where $c_i\in\mathbb{C}$ are classical coefficients.
+These coefficients are then determined by a classical optimization (quadratic program) that depends on measurements of overlaps and matrix elements of various combinations of states. \item \textbf{Step 3:} Use an ansatz tree to navigate to a different combinations of states.
+Typically, the ansatz tree is extended by adding states coming from a higher order in the Krylov space hierarchy.
+While different heuristics exists for selecting the next states, the gradient expansion heuristics selects the next states to be added by the criterion of having the largest gradient with respect to the loss function. \item Next, Steps 1-3 are repeated until convergence. \end{itemize} For more details on the training procedure, we refer to the original work.